Flash Foxy Education Program

 *Please also consider that income is not the same as wealth.
 Income is the amount of money you make.
 Wealth is passed down from generation to generation and usually takes the form of inheritances, land ownership, and/or earning power.
 We ask that you take into account not only your income but also your wealth when choosing your price point within our sliding scale.

-• Flash Foxy’s Trad Climbing 101 course equips climbers with the skills they need to explore the adventurous practice and spirit of traditional climbing whether you're new to the craft or trying to refine the skills you already have.
+Flash Foxy’s Trad Climbing 101 course equips climbers with the skills they need to explore the adventurous practice and spirit of traditional climbing whether you're new to the craft or trying to refine the skills you already have.
 We’ll cover the essentials like learning how to place stoppers and cams, and we’ll also have candid conversations about risk and how to manage it when the variables start to add up.
 We'll practice lead belay techniques on tube-style and assisted breaking belay devices, and finish up with the basics of building and cleaning anchors on bolts.
-Most of our course time will be spent working on skills with very little rock climbing, so come prepared to spend time hanging in your harness!

 • Must know how to belay someone on top rope.
 Participants have top-roped a minimum of ten climbs on at least three separate occasions (indoor or outdoors).
 Experience sport climbing (indoors or outdoors) and/or following trad climbs is helpful but not required.